RedHatInsights/insights-behavioral-spec/docs/tools.md

 The script will take care of starting all the required containers, copying the necessary files into the docker container, and starting the corresponding tests.

+By default, script shuts down and removes containers it has created to run the tests.
+If you want to keep containers running (e.g. for debugging purposes), you can disable container cleanup with `CLEANUP_ENABLED=0` environment variable.

 #### Usage

 Example command: